austintgriffith/web2-to-web3-curriculum/README.md

 ### Next Steps!

+**Congrats!!** Now its time to move to the next stages!
+There are many different pathways to continue with the skills you've gained through the weeks.
+Here are some options:

-**Success tier 1:** Get hired as a junior with your Speed Run portfolio... build things and show them off on twitter!  ([Here](https://twitter.com/austingriffith/status/1478760479275175940?s=20&t=0zGF8M_7Hoeuy-D6LDoFpA) is a good "next steps" thread)
+ - Get hired as a junior with your Speed Run portfolio.
+Build things and show them off on Twitter!  ([Here](https://twitter.com/austingriffith/status/1478760479275175940?s=20&t=0zGF8M_7Hoeuy-D6LDoFpA) is a great "next steps" thread)

-**Success tier 2:** Build your own product or start building forkable examples and tutorials for the ecosystem (Go learn something and then leave the camp site better than you found it.
+- Build your own product or start building forkable examples and tutorials for the ecosystem (Go learn something and then leave the camp site better than you found it.
 Help the next dev learn what you learned, but easier.)

-**Success tier 3:** Go crush some of the harder challenges like the [Ethernaut](https://ethernaut.openzeppelin.com/), read through previous audits, start auditing yolos from the BG, get introduced to audit firms and folks within our network that are at the cutting edge with solidity auditing...
+- Go crush some of the harder challenges like the [Ethernaut](https://ethernaut.openzeppelin.com/), read through previous audits, start auditing yolos from the BG, get introduced to audit firms and folks within our network that are at the cutting edge with solidity auditing...